Kramers' degeneracy for open systems in thermal equilibrium

-These results complement recent work regarding symmetries and topological phenomenomena in open systems \cite{diehl2011, lieu2020, moos2019, diehl2020, nori2020, wang2019, yoshida2020, chen2020, okuma2020, longhi2020, pan2020, sieberer2020, mcdonald2021}.
-Many of those studies are based on non-Hermitian Hamiltonians \cite{kawabata2019, nori2017, murakami2019, borgina2020, yao2018, malzard2015, loic2019, lieu2018}, for which degeneracy theorems akin to Kramers' are known \cite{sato2012, zhou2019, kondo2020}.
+These results complement recent work regarding symmetries and topological phenomena in open systems \cite{diehl2011, lieu2020, moos2019, diehl2020, nori2020, wang2019, yoshida2020, chen2020, okuma2020, longhi2020, pan2020, sieberer2020, mcdonald2021, coser2019, deng2020}.
+Many of those studies are based on non-Hermitian Hamiltonians \cite{kawabata2019, nori2017, murakami2019, borgina2020, yao2018, malzard2015, loic2019, lieu2018}, for which degeneracy theorems akin to Kramers' are known \cite{sato2012, zhou2019, kondo2020}, and have been central to explain symmetry-protected topological behavior.
 Our findings are distinct from such `non-Hermitian topological phenomena', which are primarily of relevance to photonic and classical mechanical systems \cite{bergholtz2019}.
-Indeed, the Lindblad master equation formalism used here is much more widely applicabile to dissipative quantum matter.
+Indeed, the Lindblad master equation formalism used here is much more widely applicable to interacting, dissipative quantum matter.

-The study of microreversibility (or quantum detailed balance) in Markovian systems has a long and rich history \cite{agarwal1973, majewski1984, alicki1976, chetrite2012, fagnola2008}, with relevance for open fluctuation theorems \cite{johan2018, manzano2018, kastoryano2010} and quantum thermodynamics \cite{alicki1979, goold2016, brandner2016}.
-Our work draws a connection between this mature field and the blossoming area of open topological systems.

 \textit{Kramers' theorem for Hamiltonians.---}We review Kramers' theorem in closed fermionic systems.
 Since fermions have half-integer spin, time reversal is implemented by an antiunitary operator $T$ satisfying